kumahq/kuma-website/app/_src/policies/meshproxypatch.md

 {% endtab %}
 {% endtabs %}

-### Lua filter
+### lua filter

-Here is and example of Lua filter that adds the new `x-header: test` header to all outgoing HTTP requests to service `offers`.
+Here is and example of lua filter that adds the new `x-header: test` header to all outgoing HTTP requests to service `offers`.

 {% tabs lua-filter useUrlFragment=false %}
 {% tab lua-filter Kubernetes %}